Docstrings

 struct Segment{T} <: AbstractDomain{1,T}

-Segment in 1 dimension, with element type T, given by xmin and xmax.
-Note that, we must have xmin ≤ xmax.
+One-dimensional segment with element type T, defined by xmin and xmax.

 Fields: